CodingAbbas/CodingAbbas/README.md

 ## WELCOME

+Passionate about solving real-world problems using data!

-Economics graduate from the University of Birmingham with a strong foundation in econometrics, statistical modelling, and data analytics.
-Passionate about applying quantitative methods to real-world problems across credit risk, fraud detection, and economic research.
+Economics graduate from the University of Birmingham with a strong foundation in econometrics and statistical modelling.
+Currently building a portfolio of projects spanning credit risk scoring, fraud detection, and data quality monitoring, uncovering trends, investigating root causes, and translating complex datasets into clear, actionable insights.

+&nbsp;

 ## PROJECTS